yhan219/navicat_reset_mac/README_en.md

 1. Download the latest version from the [Navicat Premium](https://www.navicat.com.cn/download/navicat-premium) official website.
 Install and launch it, then select the 14-day trial.
 2. After the trial expires, run the reset script: Double-click `reset_navicat.command`, or Execute `./reset_navicat.sh` in the terminal.
+3. You can use the automatic reset function, just double-click `auto_reset_navicat.command`.
+Note that if the script location changes, it needs to be rerun.
+To uninstall, double-click `uninstall_auto.command`

 ## Notes